biovault/nptsne/docs/codingtips.rst

 The class :py:class:`nptsne.TextureTsneExtended` add flexibility to the API in :py:class:`nptsne.TextureTsne`.
 It permits running a number of iterations, examine the embedding, then running more embeddings.
 Force exaggeration decay (refer to the t-SNE GPU paper [NP2019]_) can be triggered a suitable point.
+If force exaggeration is maintained the resulting clusters will more closely resemble a *umap* plot.
+For a related effect see the :ref:`umap-tsne-label`.

 The code shown here is adapted from |TTEdemo_github_url| testtextureextended.py and the API is documented at :py:class:`nptsne.TextureTsneExtended`